edvinand/custom_ble_service_example/README.md

 #define CUSTOM_SERVICE_UUID               0x1400
 #define CUSTOM_VALUE_CHAR_UUID            0x1401
 ```
 The values for the 16-bit UUIDs that will be inserted into the base UUID can be coosen by random.
+Choose something that is fairly easy to recognize.
 ### Step 3 - Implementing the Custom Service
-First things first, we need to include the ble_cus.h header file we just created as well as some common SDK header files in ble_cus.c.
+First things first, we need to include the ble_cus.h header file that we just created as well as some common SDK header files in ble_cus.c.
 ```C
 /* This code belongs in ble_cus.c */
 #include "sdk_common.h"